SmartBear/ready-api-testserver-samples/README.md

 This project currently contains simple projects showing how to run API tests with Ready!
 API TestServer.

-### Java Samples
+## Configuration

-There are currently two java/maven based samples - in both cases you will have to provide system properties for testserver.host, testserver.user and testserver.password containing the hostname, user and password of your TestServer installation.
+All the samples in this project run against the public TestServer instance available at http://testserver.readyapi.io:8080, if you want to run against your own installation you can provide system properties for testserver.host, testserver.user and testserver.password containing the hostname, user and password of your TestServer installation.

 ### JUnit Client Sample